 1. Coverage Area Determines the Head Type

-Coverage area is the single biggest factor in choosing between spray heads and rotor heads — and it is the one most homeowners get wrong.
-The general rule: fixed spray heads work best in zones up to about 100 m², with individual heads covering a radius of 1.5 m to 5 m depending on the nozzle.
-Anything larger than that and you are looking at rotor heads, which the interactive tool above will flag if your area qualifies.
+Coverage area is the single biggest factor in choosing between spray heads and rotor heads.
+It's also the one most homeowners get wrong.
+The rule of thumb: fixed spray heads work best in zones up to about 100 m².
+Individual heads cover a radius of 1.5 m to 5 m, depending on the nozzle.
+Anything larger and you're into rotor territory — the tool above flags this if your area qualifies.

-Within the spray-head category, total zone area also determines body size.
-A 4-inch pop-up (such as the Rain Bird 1804 or Hunter PS-04) is the right call for small beds and compact lawn areas under roughly 25 m².
-A 6-inch pop-up (Rain Bird 1806, Hunter PROS-06) handles larger zones and is better suited to situations where tall grass or built-up mulch might obstruct a shorter head.
+Total zone area also sets body size.
+A 4-inch pop-up — the Rain Bird 1804 or Hunter PS-04 — is the right call for small beds and compact lawns under roughly 25 m².
+A 6-inch pop-up (Rain Bird 1806, Hunter PROS-06) handles larger zones.
+It's also the better pick where tall grass or built-up mulch might block a shorter head.

-Getting coverage area wrong creates two common failure modes.
-First, under-coverage: too few heads or too short a radius means dry spots open up in the gaps between arcs.
-Second, over-coverage: too many heads crowded onto one zone overwhelms the supply line, drops operating pressure, and produces a weak, uneven spray pattern across all of them.
+Getting coverage area wrong creates two failure modes.
+First, under-coverage: too few heads, or too short a radius, leaves dry spots in the gaps between arcs.
+Second, over-coverage: too many heads on one zone overwhelms the supply line.
+Operating pressure drops, and every head produces a weak, uneven pattern.

-The practical rule is to plan for head-to-head coverage — each head reaches the next head — and to use the manufacturer's rated radius at your actual operating pressure rather than the maximum figure printed on the packaging.
-A head rated for 4.5 m at 30 PSI may only reach 3.7 m at the 20 PSI you actually have at the far end of your zone.
+The practical rule: plan for head-to-head coverage, where each head reaches the next.
+And use the manufacturer's rated radius at your actual operating pressure — not the maximum figure printed on the packaging.
+A head rated for 4.5 m at 30 PSI tells you little about your zone.
+At the 20 PSI you actually have at the far end, it may reach only 3.7 m.

 2. Spray Patterns and Arc Options